 Resident Evil Village is currently slated to release in 2021, with no specific month or quarter listed just yet.
 The past few major Resident Evil releases have launched between January and April over the last few years, so we’ve got our fingers crossed for an early 2021 release.

-According to the Resident Evil Village website, the next major update on the game is coming in August.
+According to the Resident Evil Village website, the next major update on the game was due in August, but is now scheduled for "This Winter".
 Whether this will contain release date info, new gameplay footage or other details remains to be seen.

 Resident Evil Village trailer